dogmaticcentral/progesterone/README.md

 evidence.
 Response to progesterone and estrogen was the original topic.

 _Progesterone_ is not a library  - the scripts are loosely connected by a couple of common methods in the utils module.
+They average some hundred lines in length, and can probably be figured out without much explanation.
 They have been tested to run under python 3.6.6, and are supposed to be run in the  order in which they are enumerated.
 They answer a series of sub-questions, which may add up to an answer.
 Depends on the answer you are hoping for.